xenit-eu/dynamic-extensions-for-alfresco/README.md

 </table>
 ```

-Essentially, this is all the code that is required.
+This is all the code that is required.
 There's no need for Spring XML config or Web Script XML descriptors.
-While reducing XML config overhead through annotations is not a particularly novel concept in the Java world at large, Alfresco is still hampered by its legacy approach.
-In short: Dynamic Extensions brings the development of Alfresco repository extensions more in line with a modern Java approach.
-Life is too short.
+Hot-reloading and reducing configuration overhead are not particularly novel concepts in the Java development world at large.
+Essentially, Dynamic Extensions modernizes the development of Alfresco repository extensions.

-This may be a trivial example, but the point is that, behind the scenes, services are still wired together through Spring and handled by the Web Script framework.
-Conceptually there is no difference between a Dynamic Extension and a regular Alfresco extension.
+The example above may be trivial, but the point is that, behind the scenes, services are still wired together through Spring and handled by the Web Script framework.
+Conceptually there is no real difference between a Dynamic Extension and a regular Alfresco extension.
 There's just less overhead and more convenience.

-Aside from annotation-based Web Scripts, Dynamic Extensions also offers annotations for Actions and Behaviours.

 Creating your own Alfresco extensions
 -------------------------------------